cmdviegas/hadoop-spark/README.md

   * ubuntu:24.04
   * jupyterlab:4.4.2
 - :bug: Known issues:
-  * File uploads via HDFS WebUI are currently non-functional (docker issue due to port forwarding);
+  * File uploads via the HDFS WebUI are currently not functional (Docker limitation due to port forwarding);
-  * Nodes hostname links in Spark/Yarn WebUI are unresponsive (docker issue due to port forwarding).
+  * Hostname links in Spark/YARN WebUI are unresponsive (Docker limitation due to port forwarding);
+  * HDFS capacity information is inaccurate (Docker limitation).

+#### 19/05/2025
+- :sparkles: For security reasons, the `$MY_PASSWORD` variable has been removed from the `.env` file.
+A dedicated secrets file (`.password`) has been introduced for setting the user password, if required;
+- :sparkles: Each worker node is now deployed as a separate service with a specific hostname (`spark-worker-<id>`).
+A script generates `docker-compose.yml` dynamically based on `$NUM_WORKER_NODES` variable (change it at `.env` file).
+A new method for building and running the cluster has been defined.
+See the updated commands above;

 #### 16/05/2025
 - :sparkles: Add `JupyterLab` version 4.4.2;